mustcode/superfly/README.md

 <img src="images/weight/with_gears.jpg" width=480>

 ## Parts
-You will need the follwing parts of your BMG:
+You will need the following parts of your BMG:
 - the **drive shaft** with the large plastic gear attached
 - the **drive gear**, this is the gear that is on the drive shaft
 - the **idler gear**, its shaft, and the two needle bearings inside, these are the parts that were on the BMG's tension arm